Support the student in your life:

 College is a journey, and throughout the journey it is important to capture the milestones.
 Celebrate the small wins, as they are the building blocks to the qualification.
 The college student is one step closer to earning a college degree with each passing milestone – and that should be cause for celebration.

 College experts agree that one of the single biggest challenges facing parents going back to school is consistent childcare.
-Whether the person who going back to college is your spouse, your friend, your sibling, or your child – offer up regular help with the kids.
+Whether the person who is going back to college is your spouse, your friend, your sibling, or your child – offer up regular help with the kids.
 You will be amazed how much studying an adult learner can do in 4 hours of kid-free time on a Saturday morning.

-Going back to college as requires serious time management skills.
+Going back to college requires serious time management skills.
 Support the person going to college in the development of a timetable.
 Ensure that the timetable does not focus on constant study, as it is important to take breaks.
-They will need time to connect in with friend, family and fun.
+They will need time to connect in with friends, family and fun.

 Asking how you can be a support could be the most effective way of being a support.
 Knowing that you are there when they need you can be the source of support they are look for.

 Not every day is going to be the best day of the student's life.
 College can be difficult.
 Essays and exams can take their toll on a student mental health.
 Listening to students on their good days and might make all the difference.